theNewDynamic/oregonsadventurecoast.com/content/adventure/clamming.md

 <p class="bullet-para-indent">Clams can be harvested all year on our coast, but ODFW does require a license. <a href="https://myodfw.com/crabbing-clamming/licensing-info">Click here to get your license.</a> </p>

+**2. Make sure it's safe.**

+<p class="bullet-para-indent">Occasionally, clamming on the Oregon Coast is closed due to a temporary rise in biotoxins in ocean water.
+Check the <a href="https://www.oregon.gov/oda/programs/foodsafety/shellfish/pages/shellfishclosures.aspx">Oregon Health Authority website</a> or call the hotline at 1-800-448-2474 to find out about any shellfish closures.</p>

 **2. Wear waterproof boots (trust us).**

 <p class="bullet-para-indent">Just take a look at the photos and you will see the necessity of waterproof boots.
-Otherwise, you may loose or ruin your shoes!</p>
+Otherwise, you may lose or ruin your shoes!</p>

 **3. Dress in layers!**

-<p class="bullet-para-indent">Doesn’t matter what season it is, it can get chilly out there!
+<p class="bullet-para-indent">It doesn’t matter what season it is, it can get chilly out there!
 Dress in layers that can get dirty.</p>

 **4. Go to a bait and tackle shop before you head out.**

-<p class="bullet-para-indent">Some of the best advice you will receive will probably come from one of the fishing experts at one of our [local bait and tackle stores](/equipment-rent-and-buy/).
+<p class="bullet-para-indent">Some of the best advice you will receive will probably come from one of the fishing experts at one of our <a href="https://www.oregonsadventurecoast.com/equipment-rent-and-buy">local bait and tackle stores</a>.
 They can tell you when the best time of day to dig would be based on the tides.
-They can also help you make sure you have the right equipment- a bucket, a shovel (can be rented or borrowed) and/or a tube a.k.a. a “clam gun”.</p>
+They can also help you make sure you have the right equipment, including a bucket, a shovel (can be rented or borrowed) and/or a tube a.k.a. a "clam gun."</p>

 **5. Keep track of how many clams you dig.**